Bad URL parsing in the wiki when it ends with right-angle-bracket(greater-than mark).

 Thanks for your investigation and I will also do some check for the redmine source, although I'm a beginner of rails :)

-#4 Updated by Jean-Baptiste Barth about 7 years ago
+#4 Updated by Jean-Baptiste Barth over 7 years ago

 - Status changed from New to Resolved